 At North South Wines, we work with around thirty wine producers.
 The audit required us to seek assurances and evidence from each of these companies to demonstrate that they too had the right systems in place to ensure quality throughout their supply chains, from raw material sourcing to the bottling process.

-In each instance we were required to review evidence from our wine producer partners about everything from their hazard and risk analysis and vulnerability assessments to traceability testing and production site controls.
+In each instance we had to review evidence from our wine producer partners about everything.
+From their hazard and risk analysis and vulnerability assessments to traceability testing and production site controls.
 This would often require translating complex documents from French, Italian or Spanish.

-Checks are now in place to make sure claims about production, ingredients and allergens can always be backed up, and we hold 100% accurate product data, as a way of mitigating risk to the consumer.
+Checks are now in place to make sure claims about production, ingredients and allergens can always be backed up.
+Additionally, we hold 100% accurate product data, as a way of mitigating risk to the consumer.

-As well as this, we were required to reach out to our haulage and warehousing partners to make sure their shipping and storage methods met the required criteria.
-These checks help us maintain greater control over our supply chains, as transparency has been greatly improved.
+As well as this, we had to reach out to our haulage and warehousing partners to make sure their shipping and storage methods met the required criteria.
+These checks help us maintain greater control over our supply chains, improving transparency.

 Giving time and attention

-The accreditation demands people’s time – there’s no getting away from this fact – and this can become even more problematic if you’re working in a busy, dynamic environment, like at North South Wines.
+The accreditation demands people’s time – there’s no getting away from this fact.
+This can become even more problematic if you’re working in a busy, dynamic environment, like at North South Wines.